cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 Each progsnap data set contains a single assignments file, whose path (relative to *BaseDir*) is `assignments.txt`.

 The assignments file specifies the assignments that are included in the data set.
-It contains the following lines in the following order:
+It contains the following lines:

 Tag name | Type of value | Occurrences | Comment
 -------- | ------------- | ----------- | -------